oils-for-unix/oils/doc/oil-help.md

 #### equal

-The `=` keyword shows the expression to its right:
+The `=` keyword evaluates an expression and shows the result:

     oil$ = 1 + 2*3
     (Int)   7

+It's meant to be used interactively.
+Think of it like an assignment with no variable on the left.

+#### underscore

+The `_` keyword evaluates an expression and throws away the result:

+    var x = %(one two)
+    _ push(x, 'three')

+Think of it as a shortcut for `_ = expr` (throwaway assignment).

+TODO: implement this.

 #### oil-block